Brazil meat lobby says tariff waiver allows cheaper U.S., Ukraine corn imports

-SAO PAULO (Reuters) - Brazil’s decision to suspend grain import tariffs temporarily is likely to benefit the United States and Ukraine, whose producers could sell products like corn for use as feed in Brazil, the leader of a Brazilian meat lobby group told Reuters on Tuesday.
+SAO PAULO (Reuters) -Brazil’s decision to temporarily suspend grain import tariffs is likely to benefit the United States and Ukraine, whose producers could sell products like corn for use as feed in Brazil, the leader of a Brazilian meat lobby told Reuters on Tuesday.

 BRF SA, Brazil’s largest chicken processor, told Reuters it has imported corn from Argentina in recent days, without providing details regarding volumes.
 Santin said the company and its competitors may rely on corn imports while prices remain high.

-The suspension of grain import duties, which will take effect seven days after it is published in the federal register, will be valid through Dec.
+The suspension of grain import duties, published in a new edition of the federal gazette on Tuesday, will take effect in seven days and be valid through Dec.
 31 and also covers soybeans, soymeal and soy oil.

 ABPA has also urged the government to allow imports of U.S. genetically-modified (GMO) corn varieties not approved in Brazil if emergency supplies are needed, Santin said.
 Those imports would be destined to make animal feed only, he said.